Marsabit: Economy

 Marsabit town is a trading and commercial centre, which facilitates the supply and movement of goods and services between Moyale (goods from Ethiopia) and Isiolo (goods from Nairobi).
 Agriculture also plays a role, as many grow millet and maize to be consumed locally and nomadic people supply beef by selling their cows.

 Lake Paradise (which attracts game animals such as elephants and buffalo), and Bongole Crater located in the heart of the forest are both local attractions for tourists.
 The town and surrounding area are of rich cultural interest to anthropologists and other researchers.

 Climate

 Marsabit has an altitude-influenced dry-summer tropical savanna climate (Köppen: As), very slightly above the hot semi-arid climate (BSh) found in nearby lowlands.
+The town is very windy.
+It is under the influence of an atmospheric feature known as the 'Turkana Jet', which is a strong southeasterly wind originating from the Indian Ocean.
+The Kenya Meteorological Department run a WMO weather station in Marsabit.